 Best RV friendly Michigan campground: Mackinaw Mill Creek Campground | Mackinaw City, MI

 Named one of Michigan’s “Top Family Friendly Campgrounds” by The Detroit News, Mackinaw Mill Creek Camping has traditional RV camping with a wide assortment of amenities to keep everyone entertained.
-For instance, you can explore the hiking and biking trails, basketball court, heated pool, dog-friendly campsites, natural swimming beach, miniature golf course and arcade and game room.
+For instance, you can enjoy the hiking and biking trails, basketball court, heated pool, dog-friendly campsites, natural swimming beach, miniature golf course and arcade and game room.

 This Michigan camping experience has a relaxed atmosphere with more than 200 acres of woods and a mile of shoreline, but what sets it apart is its proximity to one of the state’s most beloved features – the Mackinac Bridge.
 A few large full hookup RV sites (including a pull-thru site) provide panoramic views of the Mackinac Bridge, Mackinac Island and the Straits of Mackinac that are so stunning that you won’t be able leave without at least 100 photos of it on your phone.